tsy24/tp/docs/team/cravetocode.md

 * **New Feature**: Added the ability to delete Next-of-Kin (NoK) details
   * What it does: Allows the user to quickly wipe all Next-of-Kin details by using a shortcut command.
   * Justification: A good Quality-Of-Life feature for users to instantly get rid of outdated NoK details, without having to go through the hassle of editting field by field.
-  * Highlights: Instead of merely deleting NoK fields, the command sets all NoK fields to a default value. _This means_ in the future, developers can choose a different default value they would like to set each NoK field to, or even open this functionality to the user through a new command that allows enables users to set default values.
+  * Highlights: Instead of merely deleting NoK fields, the command sets all NoK fields to a default value. _This means_ in the future, developers can choose a different default value they would like to set each NoK field to, or even open this functionality to the user through a new command that enables users to set default values.

 <br>